STCC Financial Aid - Determining Your Eligibility

 THE AWARD LETTER

 Award letters are based on full time enrollment (12+ credits).
-At the end of the Add/Drop for each semester the Financial Aid Office (FAO) will verify your enrollment status and your financial aid award(s) will be adjusted to reflect those credits.
+After the last day for students to make changes to their Fall schedule and drop classes without financial penalty, for each semester the Financial Aid Office (FAO) will verify your enrollment status and your financial aid award(s) will be adjusted to reflect those credits.
 See individual award criteria.

 Your financial aid award is based on anticipated costs for each term.
 If you stop attending classes, you may not be eligible for all of the aid awarded.
 The college will calculate the amount of aid you are entitled to receive up to the point you stop attending classes.
 If aid was disbursed, the unearned portion must be returned to the appropriate federal and/or state agencies.
 You are responsible for repaying any unearned aid received.
 Even though the college does not require instructors to take attendance, the institution does monitor attendance to see if you unofficially stopped attending classes.
 It is important that you officially notify the college if you need to stop attending one or all of your classes.
 Course Withdrawal and College Withdrawal forms are available at the Registrar's Office.
 More information about the Withdrawal Policy can be viewed online at: http://www.stcc.edu/finaid/withdrawingRefunds.asp.